it-innovation/sam/doc/invocations.rst

    The `realInvocationObject` relation is copied from `invocationObject`, but has a suitable default whenever `invocationObject` wasn't defined.

-.. function:: realInitialInvocation(?Object, ?Invocation, ?Method)
+.. function:: realInitialInvocation(?Object, ?Method, ?Invocation)

    Usually based on :func:`initialInvocation`, but if `Object` is of type `Unknown` and has no initialInvocation defined, then it gets an "unknown" context assigned to it.
 Note that